Income

 Early Period of Retirement (62 to 70)

-The second phase of retirement is perhaps the most important.
-You’ll choose the exact age at which you’ll retire, which will directly impact how much you’ll get each month.
+The second phase of retirement is the most important.
+You'll choose the exact age at which you'll retire, which will directly impact how much you'll get each month.
 If you’re setting an early retirement budget, look at how much more you’ll make if you delay your retirement to 65, 66, or full retirement age, 67.
 You can see those amounts for Social Security here, but also look into the repercussions of early retirement on your IRAs, 401(k) accounts, or any pensions you’ll receive.

 Middle Retirement (ages 70 to 80)

-Chances are, you’ll have retired by the time you reach age 70, or at least taken Social Security, which stops increasing at age 70.
-By your 70s, you’ve probably gained a little experience.
-If at first your approach was budgeting for retirement, keep it simple, now you might want to get a little more refined in your approach.
+You'll have retired by the time you reach age 70, or at least taken Social Security, which stops increasing at age 70.
+By your 70s, you've gained a little experience.
+If your initial approach was budgeting for retirement, keep it simple now.
+You should get more refined.

 Late Retirement (80 and up)